Brann 1-2 Barcelona: Holders seal narrow first-leg win | UEFA Women's Champions League

 However, Barcelona began to wrestle back control of the contest and looked the more likely to add to their tally.
 Lucy Bronze, Graham Hansen, Salma Paralluelo, Aitana Bonmatí and Mariona Caldentey were all denied by the busy Brann keeper in a seven-minute spell with half-time approaching.

 But it was the hosts who carved out the second goal of the match against the run of play.
-Teenager Gaupset's surging run down the left flank enabled her to pick out Kielland just inside the area, and it was the 21-year-old's low cross that evaded everyone, sitting up nicely for home captain Cecilie Kvamme to turn the ball into the net from a tricky angle.
+Teenager Gaupset's surging run down the left flank enabled her to pick out Kielland just inside the area, and it was the 21-year-old's low cross that sat up nicely for home captain Cecilie Kvamme to turn the ball into the net from a tricky angle.

 The Blaugrana almost restored their advantage just before the half-time whistle, but Irene Paredes' powerful volley after a searching free-kick cannoned off the crossbar.